Select Page

 Working with members of Milwaukee’s LGBT+ community has also been a meaningful experience for students.
 “It’s very difficult to find material for LGBT historical stories in the first place, but especially Black oral history,” explains Bullard.
 “It hasn’t been recorded, or it’s been overlooked or even erased.”
 Zulkifli also appreciated connecting with a vibrant, thriving LGBT+ community outside of school: “Knowing there’s a community out there for us to connect with and even go to if necessary, that there are resources for us outside of MIAD, it’s really comforting,” she says.

-The launch of the House of History website coincides with Pride month this June.
-An exhibit of student work for this project is on view on MIAD’s fourth floor.
-Read more about the House of History project and explore an interview with Dynasty Scott (illustrated by Intan Zulkifli), watch the video that students worked on for LGBT MilWALKee and learn about MIAD’s Liberal Studies programs!
+Read more about the House of History project and explore an interview with Dynasty Scott (illustrated by Intan Zulkifli), watch the video that students worked on for LGBT MilWALKee and learn about MIAD’s Critical Studies and Service Learning programs!

 News